khurdt/drawing-app.github.io/README.md

 # Simple Drawing application

+An application for drawing with mulitple colors, widths, and lines.
+This app was created through HTML 5 canvas vanilla javascript.

+# What the App should do
 ● allow user to draw either by touch or mouse
 <br /><br />
 ● allow user to change color